 On the other hand, the employee victim of an irregular fixing can also request a termination of the employment contract and the employer risks paying heavy compensation to his employee as a result.

-The mere fact of not setting the objectives justifying the determination of variable remuneration is sufficient to obtain the termination of the employment contract at the fault of the employer.
+The mere fact of not setting the targets justifying the determination of variable remuneration is sufficient to obtain the termination of the employment contract at the fault of the employer.

 All the team of French Business Advice is at your disposal to help you, so do not hesitate to contact us!